Ph.D. in Educational Statistics and Research Methods

 - Total credits: A minimum of 55 credit hours is required to complete the program.

-Students complete one year in residence (one continuous academic year with 9 credit hours per semester).
+Most of our students are in residence for all four years of the program (assistantships typically require residency, though there are exceptions).
+Students are required to complete at least one year in residence (one continuous academic year with 9 credit hours per semester).
 Students are strongly encouraged to complete this requirement in the first year.

 All students must pass an assessment based on the work completed in the Proseminars at the end of the first year.
 After students successfully pass the First Year Assessment, they may enroll in second-year courses.
 This First Year Assessment fulfills the University requirement for a qualifying examination.